daizoru/node-sampler/README.md

   This library is still in development so expect heavy refactoring and sparse documentation until I have more time to settle everything.

+### TODO / Wishlist

+  * insertion of event at arbitrary timesteps (eg. when working with incomplete time-series)
+  * reverse playback!

 ### License

   BSD